 The Dharlu is an obscure DC Comics alien, seen in a handful of 1970s Justice League storylines.
 She first appeared in 1976, but this story was a flashback set in 1970.

 There isn’t much usable material.
-So this entry is more about an oddity than a ready-to-use NPC .
-It’s a “hey, remember when the Justice League’s satellite computer was patched used a hibernating alien ?” curio.
+So this entry is more about an oddity than a ready-to-use character.
+It’s a “hey, remember when the Justice League’s satellite computer was patched using a hibernating pregnant alien ?” curio.